-As discussed above, there are significant risks associated with wind power development with regard to potential environmental harm and degradation, e.g., unnecessary or excessive deforestation when constructing new access roads and transmission lines, destruction of habitats and loss of biodiversity and ecosystem services as well as soil erosion and pollution.
-This will particularly arise where mitigation measures proposed by a SEA (and subsequent project-level EIAs) are inadequate, ineffective or not undertaken.
+As discussed above, wind power development presents significant risks of environmental harm and degradation, e.g., unnecessary or excessive deforestation when constructing new access roads and transmission lines, destruction of habitats, loss of biodiversity and ecosystem services as well as soil erosion and pollution.
+These risks become particularly high where mitigation measures proposed by a SEA (and subsequent project-level EIAs) are inadequate, ineffective or not undertaken.
 The significance and seriousness of such degradation can be compounded where the impacts are cumulative and extensive.
 Such cumulative impacts will be highly likely to occur where there are multiple wind farm developments across landscapes.

-Such impacts will usually lead to demand for and need for land and ecosystem restoration (see Box 3.9).
-This need will also arise at sites of projects that have come to the end of their useful operational life - usually after 20-30 years25.
-After this time, the project owner will either decommission the site, restoring the area to its previous land use, or negotiate with landowners to repower or upgrade the equipment and extend the wind farm's operational lifespan.
+Such impacts will usually lead to demand for and need for land and ecosystem restoration (see Chapter 2, section 2.6.6).
+This need will also arise at sites of projects that have come to the end of their useful operational life - usually after 30-40 years.38 After this time, the project owner will either decommission the site, restore the area to its previous land use, or negotiate with landowners to repower or upgrade the equipment and extend the wind farm's operational lifespan.
+PPPs should include measures to ensure contract liability for project abandonment, that dedicated funds are set aside for decommissioning, and restoration by the project owners.

-Scottish Natural Heritage has developed guidance for the preparation of decommissioning and restoration plans (DRP) for on-shore wind farms26.
-The guidance is focussed on the process of producing a DRP and does not provide detailed advice on methods as each site will have different environmental conditions, as well as different turbine, track and other infrastructure specifications.
+Scottish Natural Heritage has developed guidance for the preparation of decommissioning and restoration plans (DRP) for onshore wind farms.39 The guidance is focussed on the process of producing a DRP and does not provide detailed advice on methods as each site will have different environmental conditions, as well as different turbine, track, and other infrastructure specifications.
 It is focussed on natural heritage issues and does not provide guidance on matters such as health and safety or the reuse of materials.